Why minor in Africana Studies?

-- Critical Study: Africana Studies sharpens your ability to critically engage a text, a film, or an experience.
-You'll become better critical thinkers and learn essential academic and professional skills applicable beyond the particular field of study.
+- Critical Study: Africana Studies sharpens your ability to critically engage a text, film or experience.
+You'll build essential critical thinking, academic and professional skills applicable beyond the particular field of study.

 - Global Engagement: Blackness is transnational and ever-changing.
 Africana Studies facilitates a more complex and thorough study of Black life and experience, as well as demonstrates how blackness shapes or is shaped by other cultures and communities.

 - Career: A minor in Africana Studies speaks to the true value of a liberal arts education.
-Whether interested in advanced graduate study, law school, or moving directly into the corporate or nonprofit workforce, a minor in Africana Studies can help you get there.
+Whether you're interested in advanced graduate study, law school or moving directly into the corporate or nonprofit workforce, a minor in Africana Studies can help you get there.

 - Citizenship: Africana Studies is primarily an academic pursuit; however, one of its greatest rewards lies in its ability to cultivate better citizens of the world.
 Africana Studies strengthens our humanity.

 Students from any major may pursue a minor in Africana Studies.
 The minor requires 15 credit hours with at least 9 hours at the 3000-level or above.
-Africana Studies offers a variety of courses.
-Additional courses are listed on the course listing page.
-Courses can also be approved on a case-by-case basis.
+Africana Studies offers a variety of courses and some courses may be approved on a case-by-case basis.
 For course details, search the Auburn Bulletin.

 AFRI 2000 Introduction to Africana Studies